-State nomination does not guarantee a visa grant, you must also meet all of Department of Home Affairs visa requirements.
+State nomination does not guarantee a visa grant and you must also meet all of Department of Home Affairs visa requirements.

 Once you have been nominated and received your visa invitation from Department of Home Affairs, Skilled & Business Migration has no further involvement in the visa application process.
 All queries about the visa application process, need to be directed to Department of Home Affairs.

-The issuing and granting of all visas rests with the Department of Home Affairs and Skilled & Business Migration does not intervene in the visa decision making process.
+The issuing and granting of all visas is the responsibility of the Department of Home Affairs.
+Skilled & Business Migration does not intervene in the visa decision making process.

 Skilled & Business Migration will not, under any circumstances, appeal to the Migration Review Tribunal against a decision by Department of Home Affairs declining to grant a visa to any applicants nominated by Skilled & Business Migration.

 The South Australian program year generally relates to the financial year which is from 1 July to 30 June.

 Volunteer work experience isn’t considered to be skilled work experience.
 It must be paid skilled work experience.

 If you can demonstrate that an administrative error has been made, Skilled & Business Migration may review your application.

 Inadequate documentation, not meeting state nomination requirements, unclear information, typing errors or inadvertent omission of information/document(s), are not reasons to review a decision to refuse.
 Please refer to the application terms and conditions.

 To notify us of an administrative error, submit an online enquiry via the Skilled & Business Migration portal within 14 calendar days of the refusal notification.
 Include your name, GSM reference number and the reasons you believe an error has occurred.